enviodev/docs/docs/greeter-tutorial.md

 Deploying an indexer onto the hosted service allows you to extract information via graphQL queries into your front-end or some back-end application.

-Navigate to the [Explorer](https://envio.dev/explorer) page to start deploying your indexer and refer to this [documentation](http://localhost:3000/docs/hosted-service) for more information on deploying your indexer.
+Navigate to the [hosted service](https://envio.dev/app/login) to start deploying your indexer and refer to this [documentation](http://localhost:3000/docs/hosted-service) for more information on deploying your indexer.

 ### What next?